ansys/pyfluent/doc/source/user_guide/session/session.rst

 Note: You can find out more about meshing workflows here:
 :ref:`ref_new_meshing_workflows_guide`.

-A meshing mode session object exposes additional child objects.
+A :obj:`~ansys.fluent.core.session_meshing.Meshing` mode session object exposes additional child objects.
 For instance, ``meshing`` has ``fields`` and ``events`` children.
-Each has the same interface as the identically named child of the ``solver`` session object respectively.
+Each has the same interface as the identically named child of the :obj:`~ansys.fluent.core.session_solver.Solver` session object respectively.

-You can also create a pure meshing session:
+You can also create a :obj:`~ansys.fluent.core.session_pure_meshing.PureMeshing`:

 .. code:: python